Rockies vs. Yankees Player Props Betting Odds

-Player prop bet options for Gleyber Torres, Ryan McMahon and others are listed when the New York Yankees visit the Colorado Rockies at Coors Field on Saturday (at 8:10 PM ET).
+Gleyber Torres and Ryan McMahon are among the players with prop bets available when the New York Yankees and the Colorado Rockies play at Coors Field on Sunday (at 3:10 PM ET).

 Bet on this matchup or its props with BetMGM!